 However, consumers are not entitled to free credit scores under this act.
 The law says that while you have the right to ask for your score, you’ll have to pay for it.
 The main reason behind getting your report for free but having to pay for your score is that the FCRA was enacted to correct abuses by the credit reporting agencies, not the credit scoring companies.

-That means that if you want a score, you may have to pay.
-However, there are many ways to get your credit score for free.
+If you want to check your credit score, you may have to pay.
+However, there are many ways to do it for free.
 In fact, you may even have free access to your score already.

 Ways to check your credit score